OleksandrNechai/blogposts/overcoming-TypeScripts-type-guards-limitations-in-the-nested-scope.md

 }
 ```

 Very different from C# or Java, right?
 It made me thrilled when I first learned about it.
-It has a limitation though:
+It has a limitation, though:

 ```ts
 let x: number | string